fizt656/compextractor/README.md

 - Improved diarization accuracy
 - Enhanced visualization options
 - Comparative analysis features for multi-speaker recordings
-- Customizable report formats, sent to different stakeholders (different 'insights packages' to R&E, C&I, Communications, KM, etc)
+- Customizable report formats for different stakeholders (various 'insights packages')
 - Refined competency extraction algorithms
 - Integration with learning management systems
 - Real-time analysis capabilities

 We value your input in shaping the future of ZoneSight.
 If you have any ideas or encounter any issues while using this early prototype, please don't hesitate to share your feedback.

+## License

+This project is licensed under a dual license: MIT License for open-source use and a prohibition on commercial use without explicit permission.
+Please see the LICENSE file for full details.

 Other Ideas? \\m//